kyunghoonlee777/autoCG/subpage/details.md

 ## Overview of Implementation

-The main advantage of pyMCD is that it can be easily interfaced with any QC package.
-Here, we explain how users can implement a module for interfacing with their available QC package in detail.
+To interface autoCG with other QC packages, you need to implement new python scripts.
+(We may extend some other QC packages if requested, but it will take some time because we need to get used to those programs) Here, we explain how users can implement a module for interfacing with their available QC package in detail.

 Basically, you need to add your own module in the ‘Calculator’ folder for interfacing with a new QC package.
 In the folder, you will already see three scripts: gaussian.py, orca.py, and template.py.